 This single act and a reminder of his past inspires Dr. M to correct the wrongs he’s caused, which brings back the Justice Society and the Legion to come to Supes aid.
 After returning the Watchmen to their own dimension, Dr. M is so inspired by Supes in general, that he adopts the child of Mime and Marionette whilst they’re in prison and raises him as his own.
 He then gifts the child his powers, ending his own life and leaves him in the care of Dan and Laurie Hollis, aka a retired Nite Owl and Silk Spectre.
 The child reveals his name is Clark in the final panel, solidifying him as the Watchmen universe’s answer to Superman.

 With Lindelof’s show, things are much more grounded, focused and succinct as he’s not combining two universes, which means that it has more freedom to delve into the deeper issues that Watchmen is known for tackling.
-The root of the whole narrative is race and its dark history in the US.
+The root of the whole narrative is race and its dark history in the United States.
 This is a bold move but a necessary and important one.
-Set in Tulsa, Oklahoma, the story is centred around one of the worst hate crimes in history that isn’t well known, as the US tries it’s best to sweep it under the rug by omitting all evidence of it wherever possible.
+Set in Tulsa, Oklahoma, the story’s centred around one of the worst hate crimes in history that isn’t well known, as the US tries it’s best to sweep it under the rug by omitting all evidence of it wherever possible.

-In 1921, the KKK, amongst many other white people, ransacked a prosperous community nicknamed “Black Wall Street,” destroying 35 square blocks.
+In 1921, the Ku Klux Klan, amongst many other white people, ransacked a prosperous community nicknamed “Black Wall Street,” destroying 35 square blocks.
 It’s estimated that as many as 300 Black people were brutally murdered and a further 800 hospitalised.
 It’s hard to come to an accurate figure, as the dead were buried in mass, unmarked graves; one of which was just recently rediscovered.
 10,000 were left homeless and adjusted for inflation, over $32 million of property damage was inflicted.

 This unfathomable, heinous act of racial violence reverberates throughout the story of the show.
 It becomes the Superman-esque origin of Hooded Justice, the first masked vigilante, whose parents hid him in a wagon to flee the city for his life as a young child.
 It’s also the main reason why in this timeline, president Robert Redford rightly introduces “Redfordations” for the victims and their descendants.
-This creates a race war in Tulsa between The Seventh Kavalry, the latest iteration of the KKK who blasphemously appropriate Rorschach’s image for their own disgraceful cause, and the newly-masked police.
+This creates a race war in Tulsa between The Seventh Kavalry, the latest iteration of the KKK, who blasphemously appropriate Rorschach’s image for their own disgraceful cause, and the newly-masked police.

 However, it turns out that an ignorant, hayseed senator and the crooked police chief are playing both sides to create enough unrest to get the former into office.
 That is, until they stumble across something much more desirable.
 Whilst carrying out a coordinated attack on all police in their homes on one Christmas Eve, they discover that Dr. Manhattan is posing as a human and is the husband of police officer Angela Abar, who just so happens to be Hooded Justices’ granddaughter.
 They then capitalise on this new knowledge and hatch a new scheme to capture Dr. M and steal his power using new technology.

-It’s this attack, dubbed “The White Night” that causes all police to resign, with new officers using masks to conceal their identity.
+It’s this attack, dubbed “The White Night” that causes all police to resign, with new officers using masks to conceal their identities.
 Some also take this opportunity to take on full personas, including Angela, who has a nun-themed costume and goes by Sister Night.
 History repeats itself again as in Doomsday Clock, as her grandfather had already gone down exactly the same road.
 We get to see his full story when Angela experiences it firsthand through taking his Nostalgia, memories in pill form.
 These are manufactured by Ozymanidias’ daughter, Lady Trieu, the smartest woman in the world.

 Again, there are many interesting subplots, such as Ozymandias’ self-imposed exile on a small world created by Dr. M on a moon of Jupiter.
 We also have episodes that act as character studies of an older, disillusioned Silk Spectre (who now works for the FBI and goes by Laurie Blake), Looking Glass (another of the new police personas) and Dr. M himself.
 These extremely well-written portraits, along with the appealing subject matter, cement this show’s brilliance and is what makes it so compelling.